MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/business-events/data-events.md

 To activate a data event, select a configured endpoint.
 For information about how to configure endpoints business events and data events, see [Manage business event endpoints](managing-business-event-endpoints.md).

-When you activate a data event, it's added to the list on the **Active data events** tab of the **Business events** page and becomes available for subscription through the selected endpoint.
+When you activate a data event, it adds to the list on the **Active data events** tab of the **Business events** page and becomes available for subscription through the selected endpoint.

 ![Configure new data event dialog box.](../media/businessevents_activatedataevent.png)